Stick-slip and convergence of feedback-controlled systems with Coulomb friction: Analysis of stick-slip convergence

-When first disregarding the friction side effect, i.e., $F_{c}=0$, it is well understood that non-overshoot of the set reference value cannot be reached independently of the assigned control parameters, provided $K_{i} \neq 0$ and the initial conditions are such that either $x_{1}(0)=0$ or $\mathrm{sign}(x_{1}(0)) = \mathrm{sign}(x_{2}(0))$.
+When first disregarding the frictional side-effect, i.e., $F_{c}=0$, it is well understood that a non-overshoot of the set reference value cannot be reached, independently of the assigned control parameters, provided (i) $K_{i} \neq 0$ and (ii) the initial conditions are such that either $x_{1}(0)=0$ or $\mathrm{sign}(x_{1}(0)) = \mathrm{sign}(x_{2}(0))$.
 This becomes evident since the integral error state $x_{1}(t)$ accumulates the output error over time.
-That is, in order for $|x_{1}(t)|$ to start decreasing, at least one change of the $x_{2}(t)$-sign is required.
+That is, in order for the $|x_{1}(t)|$ starts to decrease, at least one change of the $x_{2}(t)$-sign is required.
 An exception is when $\mathrm{sign}(x_{1}(0)) \neq \mathrm{sign}(x_{2}(0))$, which allows both $x_{1}(t)$ and $x_{2}(t)$ to converge to zero from the opposite directions.
-Thus, at least one overshoot should appear, even if all control gains are assigned to have the real poles only; cf. later Example \ref{exmp:4}.
+Thus, at least one overshoot should appear, even if all control gains are assigned to have the real poles only; see later the Example \ref{exmp:4}.